raspberrypilearning/sensehat-scratch-mp3-player/en/step_2.md

 ## Making it sparkle

-Let's being by using the SenseHAT to produce a random sparkly display, to accompany your favorite music.
+Let's being by getting the Sense HAT to show a random sparkly display to accompany your favorite music.

 --- task ---
 Open Scratch 2 from the application menu.